-Major new study finds clues to the genetic causes of osteoarthritis (Update)July 2nd, 2012 in Arthritis & Rheumatism /
+Major new study finds clues to the genetic causes of osteoarthritis (Update)July 2, 2012 in Medicine & Health / Arthritis & Rheumatism

 (Medical Xpress) -- UK scientists have discovered more genetic regions associated with the cause of osteoarthritis.
 Researchers from nine institutions across the UK have described the findings as a significant breakthrough in understanding the genetic risk factors that cause the disease.